Pengiran Anak Mohamed Alam

 Pengiran Anak Mohamed Alam (Note: The alternate spelling of his given name is "Pengiran Muda Muhammad Alam" or "Pengiran Anak Mohammad Alam" rather than "Pengiran Anak Mohamed Alam.")
 (18 October 1918 – 14 December 1982) was a civil servant and noble magistrate who held the position of Pengiran Pemancha in Brunei.
 Serving from 1950 until 1982, this title marked him as the third most senior rank within the wazir class of state officials.
 He served as Brunei's first chief of Adat Istiadat Negara from 1954 to 1981 before assuming the role of the fourth speaker of the Legislative Council of Brunei (LegCo) from 1971 to 1974.
-Notably, he was the father of Pengiran Anak Saleha, the raja isteri (queen consort) to Sultan Hassanal Bolkiah, and the maternal grandfather of Al-Muhtadee Billah, the Crown Prince of Brunei.
+Notably, he was the father of Queen Saleha, the raja isteri (queen consort) to Sultan Hassanal Bolkiah, and the maternal grandfather of Al-Muhtadee Billah, the Crown Prince of Brunei.

 Early life and education

 Pengiran Anak Mohamed Alam was born on 18 October 1918 in Kampong Pengiran Bendahara Lama, Brunei Town, now known as Bandar Seri Begawan.
 He was the son of Pengiran Anak Abdul Rahman, who served as Pengiran Bendahara for 25 years until his death during the Japanese occupation, and Pengiran Fatimah.
 As the son of a wazir, he belonged to a distinguished family and was the brother of Pengiran Muda Hashim, Pengiran Anak Omar Ali, Pengiran Anak Siti Kula, Pengiran Anak Mohammad, and Pengiran Anak Damit.
 He was also the great-grandson of Sultan Hashim Jalilul Alam Aqamaddin.

 He began his early education informally at the Brunei Town Malay School.
 Between 1932 and 1936, then-Prince Omar Ali Saifuddien, at the age of eighteen, enrolled at the Malay College Kuala Kangsar in Perak, British Malaya, accompanied by his two cousins, Pengiran Anak Mohamed Alam and Pengiran Anak Abdul Kahar.